 Trevor showed us some of his work at a W&B event and we couldn’t quite believe how lifelike his oil paintings are.
-After that initial impression left me, I started to look at more of his work and had a deep appreciation of is dedication to painting the seabed at low tide.
+After that initial impression left me, I started to look at more of his work and gained a deep appreciation of his dedication to painting the seabed at low tide.

 In Trevor’s own words: